Victor's Guide to Git: Part 1. Concepts

 Git is a fundamental tool that you are going to interact with multiple times a day while working on software collaboratively.
 It pays dividends over your programming career to take the time learn it well.

-Let's expore the three main concepts related to git: repository, commit and branch.
+Let's explore the three main concepts related to git: repository, commit and branch.

 Repository